ExxaHub/exxahub-backtest-api/README.md

 cd exxa-backtest-api
 ```

-## Usage
-This project uses a Makefile to simplify running the application.
-Below are the available commands:

 ### Start the Application
 To build and run the application in a Docker container, use the make up command: